dhiraj8408/restauarntmanagment_project/README.md

 price.
 Also print name of the restaurant and its address.<br /><br />

 <br /><br />
-Based on the problem statement we decide to make use of structures in c and defined the structures accordingly we initialized the databases to null values to avoid garbage values we used file handling in c to provide the input database of restaurants we have used array of strurctures to implement all the databases that were required
+Based on the problem statement we decide to make use of structures in C and defined the structures accordingly we initialized the databases to null values to avoid garbage values we used file handling in c to provide the input database of restaurants we have used array of strurctures to implement all the databases that were required